-- Continue to expand our product and service offerings as well as market penetration of our healthcare IT business. - Expand our managed network services business into the healthcare market through our healthcare IT business and through the introduction of additional functionality to our existing capabilities. - Build our brand name in the healthcare provision middle market with the goal of establishing our technology platform and managed services methodology as the standard for secure, efficient use of equipment and applications ecosystems. - · Maintain and improve business performance in our professional sales service segment by increasing market penetration of the GE Healthcare product modalities we represent, and possibly building new teams to represent other vendors. - · Maintain and grow our equipment business by continuing to align the cost structure with revenue growth and increasing our efforts to grow international sales of all our device offerings. - · Continue to seek partnership and acquisition opportunities.
+- Continue to expand our product and service offerings as well as market penetration of our healthcare IT business. - Expand our managed network services business into the healthcare market through our healthcare IT business and through the introduction of additional functionality to our existing capabilities. - Build our brand name in the healthcare provision middle market with the goal of establishing our technology platform and managed services methodology as the standard for secure, efficient use of equipment and applications ecosystems. - Maintain and improve business performance in our professional sales service segment by increasing market penetration of the GE Healthcare product modalities we represent, and possibly building new teams to represent other vendors. - Maintain and grow our equipment business by continuing to align the cost structure with revenue growth and increasing our efforts to grow international sales of all our device offerings. - Continue to seek partnership and acquisition opportunities.

-Results of Operations - For the Years Ended December 31, 2016 and 2015
+Results of Operations - For the Years Ended December 31, 2015 and 2014

-Total revenues increased by \$15,507,000, or 27%, to \$72,589,000 in the year ended December 31, 2016, from \$57,082,000 in the year ended December 31, 2015.
-We reported net income of \$820,000 for the year ended December 31, 2016 as compared to net income of \$3,823,000 for the year ended December 31, 2015, a decrease of \$3,003,000 or 79%.
-The decrease was primarily due to lower delivery volume of GEHC equipment in 2016, which led to a decrease in the professional sales service revenue and profit.
-Our net income was \$0.01 per basic and diluted common share for the year ended December 31, 2016 as compared to net income of \$0.02 per basic and diluted common share for the year ended December 31, 2015.
+Total revenues increased by \$22,128,000, or 63%, to \$57,082,000 in the year ended December 31, 2015, from \$34,954,000 in the year ended December 31, 2014.
+We reported net income of \$3,823,000 for the year ended December 31, 2015 as compared to net income of \$1,128,000 for the year ended December 31, 2014, an increase of \$2,695,000 or 239%.
+Our net income was \$0.02 per basic and diluted common share for the year ended December 31, 2015 as compared to net income of \$0.01 per basic and diluted common share for the year ended December 31, 2014.